minvws/nl-irealisatie-generic-pipelines/actions.md

 The action has inputs.
 The inputs are:

-- orac_htpassword: The HTPassword for the ORAC endpoint.
+- orac_htpasswd: The HTPassword for the ORAC endpoint.
 This is a secret and should be stored in the repository secrets.
-It should be a base64 encoded string (`user:pass`).
+It should be in the format of `user:pass`.
 - endpoint_url: The URL of the ORAC endpoint.
 This is a required input and should be provided as a string.

+### Update the bundle

+When making changes in the src/index.js, make sure you generate the bundle by running `npm run bundle`